Tseke1/Tseke_capstone-DSA-2/README.md

 -	Creating a pivot table
 -	Analyze how pricing, discounting, and reviews impact product success on Amazon
 -	Visualization illustration was achieved in the dashboard section.

+### Exploratory Analysis Tasks
+ This involved exploring of the data to answer some of the questions about the given dataset
+•	What is the total number of reviews per category?
+(3.D Pie chart)
+•	What is the average actual price Vs the discounted price by category?
+(Pie chart)
+•	Which products have the highest number of reviews?
+(Clustered column 3.D)
+•	What is the distribution of product ratings?
+(Line with Markers)
+•	How does the rating relate to the level of discount?
+(Clustered Bar chart)
+•	Which categories have products with the highest discounts?
+(3.D column)

+## Review Volume by Product Category

+#### Insight:
+The Pivot Table reveals that certain product categories dominate in review volume, indicating higher customer engagement and possibly stronger sales performance.
+-	Top-reviewed categories (e.g. Electronics, Computer &Accessories And Home & Kitchen) account for the majority of total reviews.
+-	Categories like Heath & Personal Care, Toys & Games And Home Improvement Products may have fewer total reviews which suggest lower demand or niche from customers.
+#### Interpretation
+Categories with the most reviews tend to have greater visibility and buyer trust.
+These are likely priority areas for competitive analysis and promotional spend,